Wine Without the Wheels!

 Hahndorf Main Street, Hahndorf

-If a stroll is how you roll, check into The Manna in the middle of the kilometre-long Hahndorf Main Street.
+If a stroll is how you roll, check into Reisen in the middle of the kilometre-long Hahndorf Main Street.
 From here you can do a tidy 1.5km circuit of four wine outlets.
 Somerled is the home of primo methode traditionelle bubbles and open from 11am.

-Landhaus Wines serves cool climate classics like Sav Blanc and Chardonnay in a handsome 1845 stone cottage.
-Sam Scott’s highly regarded La Prova is right behind and doing tasting flights on select weekends.
-And the recently-opened Adelaide Hills Wine Bar features a wine bar and pizzeria.
-If you need to round out the day, your accommodation is right across the road from The Haus restaurant which has a substantial cellar stocked with Hills heroes.
+The Adelaide Hills Wine Bar features a wine bar and pizzeria, and if you need to round out the day, your accommodation is right across the road from The Haus restaurant which has a substantial cellar stocked with Hills heroes.

 The Haus, Hahndorf, Adelaide Hills